BehindTommy/SMC_JXC_controller/README.md

-# Watch out
-The project has not been tested and problems exist.

 # SMC_JXC_Controller

 This repository provides a simple interface for controlling SMC devices such as LECP6, LECA6, JXC51, and JXC61 using Parallel I/O.